 - Use a spatula, Do NOT Use Your Mixer to gently, gently FOLD the egg whites into the batter.

 - This is my favorite tool, I use it for many tasks.
-In this recipe, it works great because it doesn’t disturb the raising agents in the batter.
+It works great in this recipe because it doesn’t disturb the raising agents in the batter.

 - Fold ONLY until the egg whites are combined.
 Don’t fold past this point – they don’t need to be fully incorporated.